specialunderwear/django-easymode/docs/xslt/index.md

     qsc = XmlQuerySetChain(foos)
     rawxml = xml(qsc)

-Normally you would use th ``XmlQuerySetChain`` to group some querysets together into a single xml::
+Normally you would use the :class:`~easymode.tree.query.XmlQuerySetChain` to group some querysets together into a single xml::

     from easymode.tree import xml